10:00am – 4:00pm

 Besides educational programming, Prairie Fling features a variety of roaming entertainers.
-If the weather is not as nice to be outside, performances will be moved to the dining hall and barn loft.
+All music will be in the Barn Loft.

 Sometimes it takes traveling far from home to find out where one comes from… after combing the world for signs of the sacred among paths of the profane, Sonofmel returns with fistfuls of chords wrapped up in verse that declare though trouble never starves, somewhere high above the maladies of modern man, the sky is still as blue as when Adam first kissed Eve.
-Sonofmel will be performing in front of the library bweetn 2:00 and 3:30 pm.
+Sonofmel will be performing in the Barn between 2:00 and 3:30 pm.